What is a Next-Hop in Networking?

-The next-hop is a routing term uses for the next neighbouring router a data packet can go through.
-The next hop is along with the series of routers that are connected simultaneously in a network and is the next possible destination for a data packet.
+The next-hop is a routing term used for the following neighboring router a data packet can go through.
+The next hop is along with the series of routers connected simultaneously in a network and is the next possible destination for a data packet.

-Each router maintains its routing table with a next-hop address, which is calculated based on the routing protocol and its associated metric.
-The routers are the most important network device among many devices.
-Because routers manage the information about its surroundings router and their related network and subnetwork.
+Each router maintains its routing table with a next-hop address, calculated based on the routing protocol and associated metric.
+The routers are the most critical network devices among many devices because routers manage the information about their surrounding routers and their related network and subnetwork.

-To maintain information about other routers and networks in its routing table and the lowest metric in the routing table is known as the next-hop or the next optimal router.
+To maintain information about other routers and networks in its routing table, the lowest metric in the routing table is known as the next-hop or the next optimal router.
 When a packet passes a router, the hop count increases by one.

-For example, if a destination is 10 hops far from the source, the packet has to pass 10 different routers to reach it. also, for every router, the next router connected to it with the best metric will be placed as the next hop in its routing table.
-Examine the following topology and then examine the routing table in figure 2,3 and 4 there routing tables.
+For example, if a destination is 10 hops away from the source, the packet has to pass 10 different routers to reach it.
+Also, for every router, the next router connected to it with the best metric will be placed as the next hop in its routing table.
+Examine the following topology and then examine the routing table in Figures 2,3, and 4 there routing tables.

-In this example, the below three Figures display the routing tables of Router1, Router2, and Router3.
-You can see that each router has entries for its directly connected networks and their associated local addresses.
+In this example, the three figures below display Router1, Router2, and Router3 routing tables.
+Each router has entries for its directly connected networks and their local addresses.

 Each router does not know about any network beyond its directly connected interfaces.
 For example, Router0 does not know networks: